OscarCTio/OscarCTio.github.io/essays/software-engineering-reflection.md

 In the future, I expect to use these software engineering skills in many different contexts.
 Whether I am working on a web application, an FPGA design, a research experiment, or a data analysis script, I can apply the same ideas: break work into manageable tasks, manage configuration carefully, use version control, write readable code, and document the project so others can understand it.

 ICS 314 taught me that software engineering is not just about the final product.
 It is about the process used to create that product.
 A good process makes it easier to collaborate, adapt, debug, and improve.
 That is the main lesson I will take from this class.

+AI was used while writing this essay.
+ChatGPT was asked to rephrase some sentences to make them smoother, clearer, or more concise while preserving my original idea or intent.